drivly/kafka.do/README.md

 # kafka.do

 `kafka.do` is a simple API for managing Kafka-based queues.
-Webhook URLs can be added to retrofit existing applications to consume from queues without needing to modify the application itself to subscribe to Kafka topics.
 Below are the available endpoints.

 ## Endpoints